 7. Any third party (a friend or relative of an employee) will be subject to this Drug and Alcohol Policy.
 If found in violation of the policy, he or she will be removed from the premises.
 In appropriate circumstances, law enforcement officials will be notified.

-8. Neither the adoption or implementation of this policy should be construed as modifying the employee-at-will relationship between you and .
+8. Neither the adoption or implementation of this policy should be construed as modifying the employee-at-will relationship between you and [COMPANY].
 The Company reserves the right to modify or rescind this policy in whole or in part at any time with or without notice.

 DEFINITIONS

-Company Premises includes all of the property, buildings, structures, grounds, parking lots and project work sites, as well as cars, trucks, and other vehicles owned, leased or used by , or any vehicle brought onto the Company Premises by an employee.
+Company Premises includes all of the property, buildings, structures, grounds, parking lots and project work sites, as well as cars, trucks, and other vehicles owned, leased or used by [COMPANY], or any vehicle brought onto the Company Premises by an employee.

 Drug and Alcohol Testing means the use of any test selected by the Company at its sole discretion to detect or infer the past or present use of alcohol or drugs.